 However, this is where strategic estate planning is necessary.
 The transfer of your home into an irrevocable trust must be done at least five years before you seek application for MassHealth—sometimes referred to as the "five-year look-back" rule.
 If compliant, your home could then be off-limits to MassHealth’s asset calculation and protected for your trust’s beneficiaries.
 It's important to note that downsizing the home partway through that time period wouldn't have a negative effect.

 Irrevocable trusts may be an important part of your estate plan and might have benefits if you apply for MassHealth benefits later.
-Contact Attorney Michael Monteforte, Jr. today for more information on irrevocable trusts and other estate planning tools that can help you protect your assets and meet your personal goals.
+For more information on irrevocable trusts and other estate planning tools that can help you protect your assets contact us at 978-657-7437.